ScottKjr3347/iOS_Local_PL_Photos.sqlite_Queries/README.md

 Even though there are some artifact specific queries, I strongly recommend using the full query (iOS<*>_Photossqlite_query) for the iOS version you are analyzing.
 The smaller artifact specific queries will only get you the general information for a particular asset.

 2022/9/20 Omitted query statements have been removed from the published queries.
 Please contact me directly if you believe there is data missing that you would like to have included in a query.
 Additionally, I have moved the WHERE statements to a separate document for your reference.

+2022/11/6 Please DISREGARD all older queries for iOS versions 13, 14, 15, and 16, that I have published and shared.
+I have completed some significant research and I have updated all queries.
+These updated queries are based on the “Basic” query for each iOS version.
+You will notice a “Large” query for each iOS version also.
+This large query will include table data that is not included in the “Basic” and other targeted queries.
+If you cannot find what you are looking for in the Basic or smaller targeted queries, I would recommend using the “Large” query.
+You can use WHERE statements with the Large query to narrow your results.
+All queries, with the exception of the "Very-Basic" query, now include data from the Internal Resource Table.
+This table contains important information in determining if your device acquisition only contains smaller/optimized media assets or the original/full-sized asset.
+This data should be reviewed to determine if iCloud Photos data is necessary for your analysis.

 Please contact me via [email](forensicscooter@gmail.com) or [twitter](https://twitter.com/Scott_Kjr) if you have any questions.

 References: